-Once-a-day issuance of the Planning Forecast (FWF) will begin mid-May, but will be dependent on ongoing weather and fuel conditions.
+Once-a-day issuance of the Planning Forecast (FWF) will begin early-to-mid May, but will be dependent on ongoing weather and fuel conditions.
 These forecasts will be issued Monday through Friday by 0730 PDT (0830 MDT).

 Starting dates for the full complement of fire weather products, including NFDRS Forecasts and twice-daily Planning Forecasts, will depend on variables such as fuel dryness and customer needs.
-This typically occurs by early June.
+This typically occurs in late May or early June.